Living-with-machines/wiki2gaz/docs/source/index.rst

 Welcome to Wiki2Gaz's documentation!
 ====================================

-Wiki2Gaz consists of seven scripts that need to be run in order.
+Wiki2Gaz is a repository that contains a series of scripts to create a gazetteer from a Wikipedia and Wikidata dump.
+Wiki2Gaz consists of seven steps.

 .. toctree::
    :maxdepth: 1